-The 34-year-old recently signed for fourth-tier French outfit C’Chartres.
+The 35-year-old signed for fourth-tier French outfit C’Chartres last year.
 It appears the winger is in the final stages of his career.

 Lucas Moura contributed 46 goals and 50 assists in 229 appearances for PSG.
 Despite being regarded as an immense talent, he never quite lived up to the hype.

-Still, he scored that hat-trick against Ajax to send the club to their first Champions League final in 2019, so he’ll always be loved by Spurs fans.
+Still, he scored that hat-trick against Ajax to send the club to their first Champions League final in 2019.

 Without the away goals rule in the Champions League, THAT Lucas Moura 'winner' 🆚 Ajax would have only taken the tie to extra time 🤯pic.twitter.com/qH4c6RsXft